Introduction to TeleMental Health

 Learning Objectives:

-This course is Module 1 of the THTC Program and a non-interactive self-study course.
+This course is one module of the TeleMental Health Training Program (THTC) and a non-interactive self-study course.
 Instruction consists of 1 hour of video instruction and post-test.

 Select each tab for course details